cmolina/cmolina.dev_gatsby-starter-blog/content/blog/posts/images-for-every-resolution/index.md

 That's all for now.
 Have a good day!

 [^1]: Bert Boss wrote an article for the W3C explaining the different units available in CSS, a bit of history, and which should we use depending on each situation https://www.w3.org/Style/Examples/007/units.en.html
-[^2]: Worldwide support is over 90%.
+[^2]: `srcset` worldwide support is over 90%.
 Anyway, you should understand who your users are, what devices are using, and provide what makes sense for your case https://caniuse.com/#search=srcset